A day-by-day guide to this week's best online theater and dance

 Thursday 7pm EDT/ midnight BST (available for 30 days)

 The midtown jazz venue Birdland welcomes music back to its stage in a twice-weekly concert series with a solid lineup of stars on its roster.
 There’s no audience, but the performers, suitably distanced from one another, have the benefit of professional sound and three cameras as they perform their live sets.
 (Each concert costs $20 and remains available on demand for a month after the premiere.)
-This edition features Gabrielle Stravelli, who has a groovy ’70s-chick vibe and a supple, versatile voice that can navigate multiple genres with ease but who has a special affinity for jazz.
-After many years as one of New York's best-kept secrets, she has finally been riding a well-deserved tide of acclaim.
-For this Great American Songbook set she is joined by pianist Michael Kagan and her husband, bassist Pat O’Leary.
+This edition features Forbidden Broadway and Newsical mainstay Michael West in the amusing, mustachioed guise of his addled alter ego, third-rate lounge singer Kenn Boisinger.

 Bette Davis Ain’t for Sissies